nayanamangalpalli/calculator-behavior/addition.md

 Given - A calculator is turned on and working properly

-When  - I will enter a negative number, plus symbol, another negative number and result(=) symbol
+When  - I will enter a negative number, + , second negative number and =

 Then  - The result will be displayed which is negative number.